 Imagine a typical scenario where CrossInstall receives secondhand reports from our client as opposed to right away.
 This makes our models work off those potentially fraudulent conversions between the action and the report.
 This translates to non-actionable reports, advertiser money wasted, and difficulty stopping ad fraud in its tracks.

 Enormous amounts of data vs. minimal data

-Adjust works with an impressive roster of clients that gives the company insights into an enormous amount of impression, click, and post-install data.
-Meanwhile, a third-party detection service (because it receives reports and data from attribution companies) has a limited view of the data.
+Adjust works with an impressive roster of clients that gives the company insight into an enormous amount of impression, click, and post-install data.
+Meanwhile, a third-party ad fraud detection service (because it receives reports and data from attribution companies) has a limited view of the data.